Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-States expressing the effector-targeted $\bar{R}_1$ in Case (B) offer a stark contrast to those in Case (A).
-In Case (A), the $\bar{R}_1$-dominant stable state was not included amongst the plots of Fig.~\ref{fig:nonexcA_stabstart000} and Fig.~\ref{fig:nonexcA_stabend} because it can exist for essentially the same range of low effector concentrations (from $10^{-8}$ M to approximately $5\times 10^{-5}$ M) regardless of $\bar{a}$ and $\bar{d}$.
-In Case (B), however, this is only observed for $\bar{a} \gtrsim 1.4$, as seen in Fig.~\ref{fig:nonexcB_stabstart}(B) and Fig.~\ref{fig:nonexcB_stabend}(B).
-Further, if $\bar{a} \leq 1$ (with some exceptions), the state can only exist at larger effector concentrations ranging from approximately $10^{-4}$ M to the highest sampled $10^{-2}$ M. Thus, when activation is particularly strong, the phase space for $\bar{R}_1$-dominant expression spans the same range of concentrations observed for Case (A).
-When activation is disfavored as the source of protein production compared to the basal level of expression, however, $\bar{R}_1$-dominant expression emerges as a viable stable state only at high effector concentrations lying outside of the previously established range.
+States expressing the effector-targeted $\bar{R}_1$ in Case II offer a stark contrast to those in Case I. In the latter setting, the $\bar{R}_1$-dominant stable state is not included in Figs.~\ref{fig:nonexcA_stabstart000} and~\ref{fig:nonexcA_stabend} because it can exist for essentially the same range of low effector concentrations (from $10^{-8}$ M to approximately $5\times 10^{-5}$ M) regardless of $\bar{a}$ and $\bar{d}$.
+In Case II, however, this is only observed for $\bar{a} \gtrsim 1.4$, as seen in Fig.~\ref{fig:nonexcB_stabstart}(B) and Fig.~\ref{fig:nonexcB_stabend}(B).
+Further, if $\bar{a} \leq 1$ (with some exceptions), the state can only exist at larger effector concentrations ranging from approximately $10^{-4}$ M to the highest parameter value, $10^{-2}$ M. Thus, when activation is particularly strong, the phase space for $\bar{R}_1$-dominant expression spans the same range of concentrations observed for Case I. When activation is disfavored as the source of protein production compared to the basal level of expression, however, $\bar{R}_1$-dominant expression emerges as a viable stable state only at high effector concentrations lying outside of the previously established range.